Riddler: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 The Riddler makes his first true appearance in the new DC continuity relaunch in Batman (vol. 3) #19.
 An inmate of Arkham once again, he rather cooperatively assists Bane in unlocking a high tech door, allowing Bane access to confront Batman.

 In the eight-part story arc "The War of Jokes and Riddles", commencing with Batman (vol. 3) #25, flashbacks to a year after the events of "Zero Year" have Batman recounting the details of a war between Riddler and Joker.
 He is first seen in custody at the GCPD, assisting them in solving a variety of crimes, including locating Joker's whereabouts, before stabbing a police officer to death 26 times.
 Blackmailing the approaching guards with details of their children and families, Riddler walks out freely before intruding into Joker's office.
 Riddler seemingly offers the Joker a partnership, acknowledging that if either of the two men individually kills Batman, the other will be left forever unsatisfied.
 However the Joker shoots Riddler in the stomach and quickly departs, Batman appearing through the window and giving chase.
 Left in a pool of his own blood, Riddler rose to his feet and limped out of the office, seemingly unfazed.
 Edward quickly healed from the wound, carving a question marked shaped scar over the wound, before murdering Dr. Jaime Knowles.
 Riddler is then seen meeting with Poison Ivy, discussing the Joker's need to rid anyone who could potentially kill Batman before him.
 The duo is then ambushed by gunmen working for Carmine Falcone under the orders of the Joker to kill Riddler within the hour.
-However, Poison Ivy attacks the gunmen with her vines, allowing Edward and herself to leave.
+However, Ivy attacks the gunmen with her vines, allowing Edward and herself to leave.